simongarton/AdventOfCode/readme.md

 ## 2023

+### Day 12: Hot Springs

+First part 2 failure of this year.
+Given a string with various symbols and different replacement options, how many groups can you make (paraphrased.)
+Part 1 was fun, part 2 increased the size by a factor of 5 and just takes too long.

+I have explored some ideas about recursing into it and abandoning branches that are never going to work, but it still takes far too long.

 ### Day 11: Cosmic Expansion

 Not sure if I love or hate this one <grin> Ostensibly it's a map, with the sum of shortest distances; the first wrinkle